microsoft/pxt/docs/defining-blocks.md

 ## Enums

-Enum are supported and will automatically be represented by a dropdown in blocks.
+[Enum](/playground#basic-enums) is supported and will automatically be represented by a dropdown in blocks.

 ```typescript-ignore
 enum Button {